I kept thinking there just HAD to be a way to make my stomach stop growling.

 While I could easily polish off about 14 Starbucks Sous Vide Egg White Bites daily, it’s not the best choice for my finances.
 Especially since I need to add a drink to the order.
 Make that whole order times 2 for my husband.

 My first version of the Starbucks knockoff was quite a hit.
 It’s actually getting Pinned quite often.
-I still don’t think a sous vide machine is in my near future, so a muffin pan is just right for this.
+I still don’t think a sous vide machine is in my near future, so this muffin pan is just right (and much cheaper) for this.

 I don’t really want them airy and dry, rather dense and velvety.
 That’s why I say DON’T over beat the egg whites.